DanKa7A0/movie_magic/README.md

 - [ ] Automatic login after registration
 - [ ] Invalidate jwt on logout
 - [ ] Move JWT secret to env
+- [ ] Move set page title in the view